onflow/flow/docs/content/hybrid-custody/guides/linking-accounts.md

 **Hybrid Custody Model** - A custodial pattern in which a dApp and a user maintain access to a dApp created account and user access to that account has been mediated by account linking.

 **Account Linking** - Technically speaking, account linking in our context consists of giving some other account an AuthAccount Capability from the granting account.
-This Capability is maintained in (soon to be standard) resource called a `ChildAccountManager`, providing its owning user access to any and all of their linked accounts.
+This Capability is maintained in (soon to be standard) resource called a `LinkedAccounts.Collection`, providing its owning user access to any and all of their linked accounts.

 **Progressive Onboarding** - An onboarding flow that walks a user up to self-custodial ownership, starting with walletless onboarding and later linking the dApp account with the user’s authenticated wallet once the user chooses to do so.